The Overlooked Importance of Heading Tags for SEO

 3) Use heading tags for organization and not stylization.

-The primary purpose of heading tags is organization so that Google can better crawl and understand your site.
+The primary purpose of heading tags is organization so that Google can better crawl and understand your page content.
 Therefore, make sure all heading tags make sense in the format of the entire page rather than just using them as stylized text.

 4) Never keyword stuff your heading tags

-As with all other aspects of SEO, keyword stuffing is never a good idea.
-The same goes for heading tags, as including unnecessary keywords can lead to Google penalties.
+As with all other aspects of technical SEO, keyword stuffing is never a good idea.
+The same goes for heading tags, as including unnecessary keywords can lead to Google penalties, and a lower ranking in the SERP.

 Helping Google to Rank Your Content